 If you've got weight to lose and you want it gone fast, try swapping out your usual proteins in favor of fish.
 Not only is fish lower in calories than an equivalent amount of beef or chicken, a study published in Obesity reveals study subjects who added omega-3 fatty acids, like those found in fish, to their diets shed more weight and had an easier time keeping it off than those who skipped them.

-Instead of satisfying your sweet tooth with some refined sugar, turn to berries and enjoy a slimmer waistline in no time.
-Berries are loaded with antioxidants, which can help reduce inflammation throughout the body, and research from the University of Michigan reveals that rats given a berry-rich diet shaved off a significant proportion of their belly fat when compared to a control group.
+Instead of satisfying your sweet tooth with some refined sugar, turn to berries and enjoy a slimmer waistline in no time without exercise.
+Berries are loaded with antioxidants, which can help reduce inflammation throughout the body, and research from the University of Michigan reveals that rats given a cherry-rich diet shaved off a significant proportion of their belly fat when compared to a control group.
 Berries like strawberries, raspberries, blueberries, and blackberries are also loaded with resveratrol, an antioxidant pigment that has been linked to reductions in belly fat and a reduced risk of dementia, to boot.

 a.
 Dandelion extract: Take this supplement to help you reduce water retention b.
 Drink coffee: Coffee contains caffeine and a healthy dose of it could help you burn more fat and lose excess water weight, according to several studies c.
 Keep a tab on your intolerances: Identify what your foods your body cannot tolerate and keep away from them.
 Lactose or gluten can lead to excess water retention and result in bloating.
 Hence, they can be completely avoided.